thomasjohnkane/snooze/docs/examples/basic-delayed-notification.md

 ]);
 ```

-4. Our notification will be saved in our `scheduled_notifications` table, and will be sent the first time our `ssn:send` command runs following the `$send_at` date.
+4. Our notification will be saved in our `scheduled_notifications` table, and will be sent the first time our `snooze:send` command runs following the `$send_at` date.

 <small>
     <b>Note:</b>
     if you really want to test this, set the "send_at" value to 1 minute from now (addMinute()) instead of 1 week.
-Then run `php artisan ssn:send` in your console in a minute.
+Then run `php artisan snooze:send` in your console in a minute.
 </small>

 [1]: https://carbon.nesbot.com/docs/ "Carbon"